How to choose the best ballet shoes in 4 simple steps?

 With the grace of a ballerina

 Step 1.
-Choose a material
+Choose the material

 Leather ballet shoes